shaquielthenomad/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Hi, i'm shaquiel.
       I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me. thanks.
+Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto